prakash-pra/git-github/README.md

 # git-github
-This is testing repo ....
+This is testing repo
+this is foor tutorial purpose